 After months of working to bring deaths and hospitalizations back under control, New York is officially no longer the epicenter of the COVID-19 pandemic in the United States.
-And the New York coronavirus response for the past several weeks has allowed other states to pass it for the most cases in the country, even as the Empire State is trying to hold off a potential second wave.
+And the state’s coronavirus response for the past several weeks has allowed other states to pass it for the most cases in the country, even as the Empire State is trying to hold off a potential second wave.

 By the end of July, California and Florida were leading with the highest number of cases, and other states were quickly catching up, according to data from Politico.
 Officially the new state with the most positive tests, California, had surpassed 466,000 cases as of July 28.
 Florida had the second most with more than 441,000 cases, and New York coronavirus cases had risen to more than 412,000.
 By early August, Georgia had passed New York as well.